-The department has a multi-fold mission of (1) transfer preparation; (2) preparing students to attain an associate degree; and (3) helping students satisfy biological science prerequisite for various programs at LBCC and other colleges.
+The department mission includes (1) transfer preparation; (2) preparing students to attain an associate degree; and (3) helping students satisfy biological science prerequisite for various programs at LBCC and other colleges.
 Students who have matriculated through the programs will be exposed to the scientific method, gain an appreciation for the environment, and become aware of the vital roles of science in our lives.
-The courses will also help students to become better 'consumers' of scientific information and increase awareness of personal health.
+The courses will also help students to become better 'consumers' of scientific information.